+Showing appreciation can be an overlooked way to reconnect with your spouse.
 Appreciation for others often goes by the wayside when we get busy.
 We can get into a rut of constantly taking others for granted and forgetting what is being given to us.
 We project our own needs over the sacrifice of others.

 Showing appreciation also helps us show our kids how to not take others for granted.
-They learn that we are to be thankful for people we have in lives and express this in healthy ways.
+They learn that we are to be thankful for people we have in our lives and express this in healthy ways.

+To reconnect with your spouse you are going to need patience.
 Patience is extremely difficult when we are under a lot of pressure.
 Being married brings an entirely new approach to patience, as we are tried and tested on a daily basis.
 But practicing patience refines us to be all that God calls us to be.

 When I get especially frustrated, I have learned to ask myself the following three questions.